m12t/blindr/tasklist.md

     ✅ be able to set alarms? or whatever's the best method for sleeping between solar events (though still must listed for toggle switch input...)
     ✅ build out the solar functions (sunrise/sunset,etc.)
 ✅ on startup, wait for satellite lock. -> gnss_fix=1
+✅ bug where if `down` is the first toggle input, no `up` input is allowed.
+    > was switch bounce triggering the function to run at set the boundary to 0 since the switch wouldn't stay down long enough to actually take steps.
+A sleep at the top of the function followed by another test for the pin's state eliminated this issue.